 Mountain Duck is a cross-platform utility from David Kocher (Iterate GmbH) that “lets you mount any remote FTP, SFTP, WebDAV, S3 and OpenStack Swift server storage as a local disk in the Finder.
 Open remote files with any application and work like on a local volume.
 Transfer files using Finder to remote servers, fast.”
 Among many MountainDuck features is support for Cryptomator interoperable secure vaults (like cross-platform, cloud-friendly versions of Apple’s FileVault-encrypted Mac disk images).

-Mountain Duck 3.3.5 is priced at $39 for OS X 10.11 and later with a trial version available for downloading (and also is available for Windows).
-The latest release brings support for TLS 1.3 networking and support for Cryptomator Version 7 vaults.
-Version 3 brought a smart synchronization feature to add offline support:
+Mountain Duck 3.3.6 is priced at $39 for OS X 10.11 and later with a trial version available for downloading (and also is available for Windows).
+The latest release has some bug fixes, after the previous release added support for TLS 1.3 networking and for Cryptomator Version 7 vaults.
+While Version 4.0.0 is in beta testing with some new features, Version 3 already added a smart synchronization feature for offline support:

 Like Dropbox for any cloud storage with smart synchronization.
 Files are synchronized to your local disk when opened to allow offline usage and changes are uploaded in the background as soon as a connection is available.
 You can also explicitly select files and folders available for offline use.